 The "restricted names" for a Seychelles IBC are those that contain the words "Assurance", "Bank", "Building Society", "Chamber of Commerce", "Chartered, "Cooperative", "Imperial", Insurance", "Municipal", "Trust", "Foundation", or a word conveying a similar meaning, or any other word that, in the opinion of the Registrar, suggests or is calculated to suggest the patronage of or any connection with Seychelles or the Government of Seychelles or with any other country or the Government of that country.
 The Registrar may permit the incorporation of a company under a name that includes the word "Seychelles" if the Registrar thinks there is a good reason for doing so.

-The Registrar may also refuse the registration of any particular name if, in the opinion of the Registrar, such name is indecent, offensive or, in the opinion of the Registrar is otherwise objectionable or misleading.
+The Registrar may also refuse the registration of any particular name if, in the opinion of the authorities, such name is indecent, offensive, otherwise objectionable or misleading.

 The name-endings denoting the type of company

 The name of a limited company shall end with a word or abbreviation denoting a corporate body or limited liability.
 Company names must include one of the flowing name-endings - "Limited", "Corporation” or “Incorporated”, or the abbreviation "Ltd", "Corp", "Inc".
 The name of a protected cell company shall end with words "Protected Cell Company" or with the abbreviation "PCC".

 Main characteristics of the Seychelles International Business Company

 |Income tax and business tax in Seychelles||None (if no business is conducted in Seychelles)|

 |Conduct business internationally||Yes|